camomillacms/astro-camomilla-integration/README.md

       autoRouting: true, // If enabled, the integration will automatically create routes for your pages based on the Camomilla CMS api response.
       templatesIndex: "./src/templates/index.js", // Default is ./src/templates/index.js
       stylesIndex: "/src/styles/main.scss", // Can be undefined.
 Can manage only css or scss
-      forwardedHeaders: ["X-Forwarded-Host", "Referer"], // Headers to forward to the Camomilla CMS server }),
+      forwardedHeaders: ["X-Forwarded-Host", "X-Forwarded-Proto"], // Headers to forward to the Camomilla CMS server
+      cache: { // Cache configuration disabled by default
+        backend: "redis", // Can be 'memory', 'redis', 'valkey', 'memcache'
+        location: "redis://user:pass@localhost:6379", // Location of the cache server, can be a URL or a path
+        ttl: 60 * 60 * 1000 // Time to live in milliseconds or s, m, h (e.g. "1h" for 1 hour)
+        keyPrefix: "astro-camomilla-integration" // Prefix for the cache keys
+        varyOnHeaders: ["Cookie", "User-Agent"] // Headers to vary the cache on }
+    }),
   ],
   output: "server",